eventnetusa/eventnet/src/_work/2-revlon-love-is-on-tour.md

 ---
 client: Revlon
 headline: 'LOVE IS ON: Mobile Pop-Up Shop'
 subheadline: "We turned a 53 foot trailer into a mobile pop-up shop to celebrate Revlon's Love Is On campaign.
-Beauty lovers in 7 states sampled product with beauty experts then hopped on board to purchase their favorites!"
+Beauty lovers in 7 states sampled product with our team of licensed cosmetologists, then hopped on board to purchase their favorite picks!"
 hero_image_path: /uploads/revlon-case-6.jpg
 type: popup shop
 cta: Interested in a mobile pop-up shop?